larsbi/DynUG-Fabric-Workshop/Lab 2 – Get data from Fabric SQL db to Lakehouse.md

 Select Microsoft OneLake as the source.

-Find the item “DynUG database” which is Fabric SQL database.
+Find the item “DynUG database” which is a Fabric SQL database.

 Expand Tables section and SalesLT schema, select: